-- NEW Feature!
-Create a pet profile on Rehome, a free tool design to help pets find new homes without having to spend time in a shelter.
+- Take advantage of our free private rehoming assistance designed to help pets find new homes without having to spend time in a shelter.

-What can be done to increase my pet’s chance for adoption if I have to surrender it to the CCSPCA?
+What can be done to increase my pet’s chance for adoption?

 When you relinquish your pet, you are giving up all legal ownership rights to the animal.
 Legal ownership and responsibility are transferred to Central California SPCA.
 We take your animal’s well-being very seriously and have a team of compassionate and dedicated animal care professionals who will provide loving care.

-- Please ensure that your pet is vaccinated and boostered for common diseases at least a week before entry into our Adoption Center.
+- Ensure that your pet is vaccinated and boostered for common diseases at least a week before entry into our Adoption Center.
 This will ensure the pet will stay healthy and be available for adoption longer.

-- Make sure your pet is socialized and trained.
+- Ensure your pet is socialized and trained.
 The pet should accept handling, petting, and walking on leash with unfamiliar people.

 - Give us as much information as possible about the pet on the owner intake forms.